 Charity trustees need to understand what they are doing with the charity's money, when it comes to investing.
 Some charity trustee boards may have the skills and knowledge to manage their own investments.
-Others will need some professional help and support.
+Others will need some professional help and support at various stages of the process.